 Season 1, Episode 3

 Netflix’s new show, “Love Is Blind,” has pushed the boundaries on what couples reveal to one another in their early relationships.
 Underscoring this radical honesty is a recent Laurel Road survey showing that it’s no longer taboo for millennial and Gen Z couples to discuss their financial baggage.
-Learn from Briarley, Alex, and guest Alyssa Schaefer on how to position your relationship for success through openness and vulnerability around one of life’s touchiest subjects: your money.
+Learn from our guest Alyssa Schaefer on how to position your relationship for success through openness and vulnerability around one of life’s touchiest subjects: your money.

 Alex [00:00:07] Hey, this is Alex.

 Briarley [00:00:09] And I’m Briarley.
 And you’re listening to Financing Ambition, a Laurel Road podcast.

 Alex [00:00:14] Where we’ll talk about the financial decisions that you’ll face along the road of life with an eye to increasing your financial health and understand.
 So today we’re talking about a study we did recently around millennials and Gen Z couples finance issues.
 Our study found that debt and finances who are no longer taboo in relationships.